Surgery to remove the lymph nodes in your neck

 • radiotherapy to the neck area

 A negative result means there are no cancer cells in the sentinel nodes.
-This means that it is unlikely the cancer has spread to the other lymph nodes.
+This means it is unlikely the cancer has spread to the other lymph nodes.

 Having a neck dissection